Eli8131/First_Project_SE/README.md

 `fig_17_density.ipynb`: This notebook is a cleaned up version of the code in `first_project_xarray.ipynb` for generating figure 17.
 Each figure contained in figure 17 has its own pdf file generated in this notebook.

 `fig_18_sst.ipynb`: This notebook is a cleaned up version of the code in `first_project_xarray.ipynb` and `Histogram_v2.0.ipynb` for generating figure 18.
 Each figure contained in figure 18 has its own pdf file generated in this notebook.

+`Harmonics_Proj`: This folder contains all the files used to recreate the mean diurnal cycle harmonic amplitude and phase figures on slide 40 of *elipot-aoml2022.pdf* presentation.

+### All below folders/files are contained within 'Harmonic_proj' folder